How do I start the enrollment process?

 - Crescent View Academy will always accept their returning students first.
 We allocate a window of time for returning families and staff to re-enroll their children.
 Our priorities help us to make decisions in accepting students into our program.
 We believe that it is important that we share these priorities so that there are no mixed feelings about why some students get accepted versus other students.

 Why is there limited seating?

-At Crescent View Academy we believe in the importance in keeping the student-teacher ratio and classroom size manageable.
-Researchers have found that gains in achievement generally occur when class size is reduced to 20 or less students.
-At CVA we believe that preschool, elementary and middle school are pivotal learning years for a child and that keeping students in smaller groups strengthens their opportunity to grow, develop and acquire the academic, social and spiritual knowledge needed to be successful in post-secondary education.
+At Crescent View Academy, we believe in the importance of keeping the student-teacher ratio and classroom size manageable.
+Researchers have found that gains in achievement generally occur when class size is reduced to 22 or fewer students.
+At CVA, we believe that preschool, elementary, and middle school are pivotal learning years for a child and that keeping students in smaller groups strengthens their opportunity to grow, as well as develop and acquire the academic, social, and spiritual knowledge needed to be successful in post-secondary education.

-Education researchers suspect that class size reduction in the early grades helps students achieve because there is a greater opportunity for individuals interaction between students and teacher in a small class.
-Teachers generally have better morale in small classrooms and are less likely to be overwhelmed by having a variety of students with different backgrounds and achievement levels.
+Educational researchers surmise that class size reduction in the early grades helps students achieve because there is a greater opportunity for individual interaction between students and their teacher in a small class.
+Teachers generally have better morale in smaller classrooms and are less likely to be overwhelmed by having a variety of students with different backgrounds and achievement levels.

 “Frederick Mosteller notes “Reducing [the size of classes in the early grades] reduces the distractions in the room and gives the teacher more time to devote to each child.”

-In the early grades, students are just beginning to learn about the rules of the classroom, and they are figuring out if they can cope with the expectations of education.
+In the early grades, students are just beginning to learn about the rules of the classroom, and they are discovering if they can cope with the expectations of education.
 If they have more opportunity to interact with their teacher, they are more apt to feel like they can cope.

 Does CVA provide financial hardship or tuition assistance?

-- For more information please visit the following link 15-16 Financial Hardship.
+- For more information please visit the following link 2019-2020 Financial Hardship Application

 Can I transfer from a public school or your school?